 Tissue viability has high visibility within the Scottish Government policy for health and social care.

 Educational resources have been developed by NHS Education for Scotland in partnership with Healthcare Improvment Scotland and key stakeholders as part of an integrated development approach.
-The aim of this resource is to help you to understand pressure ulcers - how they form, how they are treated and crucially how they can be prevented.
+The aim of these resources is to help you to understand pressure ulcers - how they form, how they are treated and crucially how they can be prevented.

 The resource is available in different formats:

-Online short e-learning course for further information please go to /education-and-training/by-theme-initiative/healthcare-associated-infections/online-short-courses/the-prevention-and-management-of-pressure-ulcers.aspx
+Online short e-learning course available to all health and social care staff in Scotland.
+For further information please go to /education-and-training/by-theme-initiative/healthcare-associated-infections/online-short-courses/the-prevention-and-management-of-pressure-ulcers.aspx

 Hard Copy (limited supply) Although the preferred format for learners would be the online module, it is recognised that due to limited printing facilities hard copies are required by some staff groups.
 A full colour educational reference book, designed to be used by multiple staff, is available along with a black and white activities booklet for health and social care staff in Scotland.
 If you have limited IT facilities and would like to request a copy of the colour reference book and black and white activity workbook please email your requirements to firstname.lastname@example.org.

 Creating Viable Options Tool